threader/PC-Tuning/docs/post-install.md

     - Related: [research.md - How can you verify if a DSCP QoS policy is working?](research.md#how-can-you-verify-if-a-dscp-policy-is-working)

-- Run the ``C:\prerequisites\scripts\fse-qos-for-game-exes.bat`` script & follow the instructions in the console output
+- Run the ``C:\prerequisites\scripts\fse-qos-for-game-exes.bat`` script & follow the instructions in the console output.

 ## Cleanup

-- Clear the PATH user environment variable of locations pointing to Windows bloatware folders
+- Clear the PATH user environment variable of locations pointing to Windows bloatware folders.

-- Some locations you may want to review for leftover bloat & unwanted shortcuts
+- Some locations you may want to review for leftover bloat & unwanted shortcuts.

     - ``"%userprofile%\AppData"``
     - ``"%userprofile%\AppData\Local\Temp"``